Zacbaron/Member/_docs/Member Portal/My Details.md

 My Details

-The member portal menu gives quick access for members to view their profiles different areas.
-The top menu allows users to manage their account, view their recent activity, change their password, as well as log out.
+MemberCRM gives members the option to edit their details within the portal.
+A user is able to update their details, change passwords, and security questions.

 [image of my details]